One Night the Moon

-One Night the Moon is a 2001 Australian musical non-feature film starring husband and wife team Paul Kelly, a singer-songwriter, and Kaarin Fairfax, a film and television actress, along with their daughter Memphis Kelly.
+One Night the Moon is a 2001 Australian musical film made for television, starring husband-and-wife team Paul Kelly, a singer-songwriter, and Kaarin Fairfax, a film and television actress, along with their daughter Memphis Kelly.
 The film was directed by Rachel Perkins and co-written by Perkins with John Romeril.
 In 2009 Romeril adapted the script as a musical theatre work.

 Kelton Pell portrayed an Aboriginal tracker, Albert Yang, with Ruby Hunter playing his wife, who searches for the missing child.
 Musical score was by Kelly, Kev Carmody and Mairead Hannan, and with other artists they also contributed to the soundtrack.
-The film won ten awards, including two Australian Film Institute (AFI) Awards.
+The film won ten awards, including two Australian Film Institute Awards.

 Plot

 Set in the 1930s Australian Outback, starring singer Paul Kelly as a farmer, Jim Ryan, newly settled in the area.
 He is the father of a girl, Emily (Memphis Kelly, his real life daughter), who climbs out the window of their farmhouse one night and follows the moon into the hills.
 Rose Ryan (Kelly's then wife Kaarin Fairfax and mother of Memphis) comes to check on her daughter only to find that Emily is missing.

 The Ryans get the local police, led by a sergeant (Chris Haywood), to search for her, but when their Aboriginal tracker, Albert Yang (Kelton Pell) arrives, the father says he does not want any blacks on his land.
-Jim Ryan and the white police go searching for Emily, destroying evidence Albert could have used to find the girl.
-The white men cannot find her, eventually Rose goes to Albert's hut and together they go looking for Emily, they find her dead in the hills and bring her body back home.
+Jim Ryan and the white police go searching for Emily, but they cannot find her.
+Eventually Rose goes to Albert's hut and together they go looking for Emily, they find her dead in the hills and bring her body back home.
 Jim blames himself for not finding Emily and commits suicide.
 Albert's wife (Ruby Hunter) sings the funeral song for the lost child.